 Strep Testing in NYC

 The only way to determine if you have strep throat is with a strep test.
 Our physician will gently swab the throat and can test the swab.

 The test will quickly identify if strep is causing your sore throat and other symptoms.
 This can be better than the traditional test for strep throat, which is to use a throat culture that takes two or three days to identify the bacteria.

 If we identify strep throat, we can prescribe antibiotics that will reduce the severity of symptoms and shorten the duration of illness.
 Treating strep throat with antibiotics helps to reduce the possibility of spreading the infection to others and long-term complications.

 Rapid Flu and Strep Testing for Patients in NYC

 Please make an appointment at one of our convenient locations in Midtown Manhattan or Upper East Side with our primary care physicians.
-Our general practitioners and internist doctors of primary care in NYC look forward to meeting you!Manhattan Primary Care Locations: Manhattan Primary Care (Upper East Side) 983 Park Ave, Ste 1D22, NY 10028
+Our general practitioners and internist doctors of primary care in NYC look forward to meeting you!Manhattan Primary Care Locations: Manhattan Primary Care (Upper East Side) 983 Park Ave, Ste 1D22, New York 10028